EntropicEngineering/WebUSB-HID/readme.md

 values as Javascript Objects.
 Additionally, any inputs to the API are expected to be Objects as well.
 By default, report data will be accessed as an Array.

-The property names for the values in the returned (and input) objects are given by String Descriptors on the device, and are indicated by modifying the Data Main item (Input, Output, or Feature Main items) with the String Index for the appropriate String Descriptor.
+The property names for the values in the returned (and output) objects are given by String Descriptors on the device, and are indicated by modifying the Data Main item (Input, Output, or Feature Main items) with the String Index for the appropriate String Descriptor.
 If a String Index are not